 Vaccine Information Statement ("VIS"): An information sheet produced by or including information derived from the Centers for Disease Control and Prevention, the California Department of Public Health, or UC Health or any of its components, explaining in plain language the benefits and risks of a vaccine to vaccine recipients.
 A VIS generally must be provided to an individual being vaccinated prior to each dose of the vaccine.
+For purposes of this policy, a VIS may also include U.S. Food and Drug Administration fact sheets for vaccine recipients and caregivers.

-Working or Learning on Site: Accessing a healthcare location for any work- or education/training-related purpose (as distinguished from accessing a healthcare location to obtain healthcare services as a patient).
+Working or Learning on Site: Accessing a location for any work- or education/training-related purpose (as distinguished from accessing a healthcare location to obtain healthcare services as a patient).
 Access is not defined by reference to any particular frequency (e.g., daily, weekly, monthly, ad hoc).